On the Poisson Follower Model: Phenomena Observed in the Follower Dynamics

+\paragraph{Party stability} A party is stable if when applying the dynamics, the set of agents involved is unchanged and the structure of the directed graph describing the party is unchanged.

+\paragraph{Indefinitely stable party} A party is indefinitely stable if it is stable at any future time step.
+Stable parties exist (e.g. any linear directed path ending with a leader pair) and are discussed in Section \ref{stable_chain}.

+\paragraph{4 body party swap} A \textit{4 body party swap} is an agent party swap that involves 4 different agents: $ A,B,A_1,$ and $B_1$, with, at step $k$, $A$ following $B$ and belonging to a party, and $A_1$ following $B_1$ and belonging to another party.
+Then, at step $k+1$, $A$ follows $A_1$ which follows $B_1$, and neither $B_1$ nor $B$ swap party.
+Hence $A$ is subject to a party swap.
+For the example of the left of Figure~\ref{fig:fussion_swap}, for this party swap of $A$ to take place, the following inequalities must hold: $h^2<(\frac{h}{2}-l)^2+d^2$ ($A$ follows $B$ at step $k$), $d<\frac{h+j} 2$ ($A$ follows $A_1$ at step $k+1$).
+It is easy to check that there are solutions to these inequalities.
+In this figure, $(B,C)$ forms a leader pair as well as $(B_1,C_1)$, so that this scenario is a party swap for $A$.

-\paragraph{Phenomena are not excluding of each other.}Under the Follower Dynamics, in the Poisson case, we observe all the phenomena described in this section and it can happen that after one step, several events happen at the same time on a given set of agents.
-For example, on an agent level, in the left Figure \ref{fig:examples_different_phenomena}, we observe both a follower inversion and the creation of an ultimate leader pair of order 1.
-On the party level, the left of Figure \ref{fig:examples_different_phenomena} also gives an example of simultaneous party restructuring and party fission since there are 2 pairs of ultimate leaders.
-On the agent level, in the right Figure \ref{fig:examples_different_phenomena} we observe both a party swap and the formation of an ultimate leader pair of order 1.
-The right Figure \ref{fig:examples_different_phenomena} is also an example of a simultaneous party restructuring and party swap.
+\paragraph{Remark} Under the Follower Dynamics, in the Poisson case, we observe all the phenomena described in this section, and it is possible that after one step several events happen at the same time on a given set of agents.
+For example, at the agent level, in the left Figure \ref{fig:examples_different_phenomena}, we observe both a follower inversion and the creation of a leader pair of order 1.
+At the agent level, in the right Figure \ref{fig:examples_different_phenomena}, we observe both a party swap and the formation of a leader pair of order 1.
+The right of Figure \ref{fig:examples_different_phenomena} is also an example of a simultaneous party restructuring and party swap.